 Tragically, the people of Japan have had to find out the hard way about the dangers of nuclear power.
 Fortunately, they are finding out about a nuclear-free future the easy way.

-The Fukushima disaster has again proven that nuclear is not safe.
+Fukushima has proven that nuclear is not safe.
 Every day that passes with reactors offline proves decisively that nuclear power is not needed.
 All this has been done with management of electricity demand, energy efficiency measures, and more than enough backup generation in place.
-With no reasons or excuses for electricity shortages in the coming months - any blackouts that occur this summer will not be because of a lack of supply - there is absolutely no need to restart nuclear reactors.
+With no reasons or excuses for electricity shortages in the coming months, there is absolutely no need to restart nuclear reactors.
 Considering the challenges the country has had to face since the terrible events of March 11 2011, this is a truly magnificent achievement.